Pages

 New Year's Celebrations in Zaruma

-By midnight on New Year's Eve in Zaruma, it was just too dangerous to be on the street what with all the staggering drunken men, the liquor bottles being smashed on the boardwalk and the trucks racing through the streets.
-I plopped my feet up on my balcony railing and watched the show.
+By midnight on New Year's Eve in Zaruma, it was just too dangerous to be on the street, what with all the staggering drunken men, the liquor bottles being smashed on the boardwalk, and the trucks racing haphazardly through the streets.
+I plopped my feet up on my balcony railing to watch the show.

-A half dozen pick-up trucks filled with drunken revelers raced back and forth, up and down the main street, cheering and screaming as they chucked things on to the road, clinging to the sides of the truck.
-A few almost fell off and as the night wore on the trucks grew more crowded with men clinging to the roof and windscreens.
+A half dozen pick-up trucks filled with drunken revelers raced back and forth and up and down the main street, the guys cheering and screaming as they chucked things on to the road and clung to the sides of the truck.
+A few almost fell off, and as the night wore on, the trucks grew more crowded, with men clinging on to hoods and windscreens.

-Men staggered up and down the wooden boardwalk openly guzzling liquor and urinating on to the road.
-They dumped their booze into plastic cups and smashed the empty bottles on the street.
-So many smashed bottles that I thought it was part of the annual ritual.
+Drunken men also staggered up and down the wooden boardwalk, openly guzzling liquor and urinating on to the road as they clung to the light standards.
+They dumped their booze into plastic cups and smashed the empty bottles on the street, and there was so much glass on the street that I thought it was part of the annual ritual.
 Out of nowhere, an old woman appeared and stepped into the street and put a small bag down.
 She almost got run over as she stood there clapping her hands and doing some strange little dance.
-When she finished her weird performance she picked up her bag and moved down the street half a block and did the same thing all over again.
+When she finished her extemporaneous performance, she picked up her bag and moved down the street half a block, and did the same thing all over again.

-At the other end of the street, somebody had lit a pile of garbage and a fireball quickly shot up to a second floor window.
-I ran into my room and gathered up my money, passport and flashlight and stuffed them into my purse and prepared for evacuation, just in case.
-But when I flew out to the balcony again to check the fire, the flames had been doused and the garbage was sizzling and smoking on the pavement.
-It was 1:30 in the morning and the party showed no sign of let-up.
+At the other end of the street, somebody had lit a pile of garbage, and a fireball quickly shot up towards the second floor window.
+I ran into my room and gathered up my money, my passport and my flashlight and stuffed them into my purse and prepared for evacuation, just in case.
+But when I flew out to the balcony again to check the fire, the flames had been doused, and the garbage was sizzling and smoking on the pavement.
+It was 1:30 in the morning, and the party showed no sign of a let-up.

-I fell asleep before the revelry was all over, but when I looked at the street the next morning it looked like a building had collapsed.
+I fell asleep before the revelry was all over, but the next morning when I looked at the debis littering the street, it looked like a bomb had exploded and a building had collapsed.
 It was going to be one hell of a clean-up.
 Those few that weren't hungover were out there sweeping up glass and garbage and paper cups and empty whiskey bottles and hosing down storefronts and sidewalks.
 Some men had already started drinking again.
 I told the proprietor of my hotel about the man laying on the street and asked if anybody had been killed in town amongst all the fires, bottle-throwing, and drunken driving.
 He said that nobody had been reported missing or dead, unlike the previous year, so it had been a great success.